March 13, 2019

 Currently, the following states offer you a choice and allow you to use federal exemptions: Alaska, Arkansas, Connecticut, District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.
 If you don’t live in these states, then you cannot use the federal bankruptcy exemptions.

 Listed below are the current federal bankruptcy exemption amounts for different types of property.
 These amounts are updated every three years.
 The figures in this article reflect the April 1, 2019, adjustment.
-You can find figures for filing predating April 1, 2019, in the Nolo Federal Bankruptcy Exemption article.

 Personal property is any property you own other than real estate.
 The federal exemptions relating to personal property are as follows: